+Commercial risk

+The company's income is exposed to fluctuations due to the changes in the current economic climate and people having less disposable income to spend.

+Currency risk

-- Commercial risk: The company's income is exposed to fluctuations due to the changes in the current economic climate and people having less disposable income to spend. - Currency risk: The company's activities are dealt with mainly in Euro; this results in low levels of currency transaction risk.
-The principal foreign exchange risk is translation-related arising from fluctuations in the euro value of the company's deposits in dollars. - Finance and Interest rate risk: The company's objective in relation to interest rate management is to minimise the impact of interest rate volatility on interest costs in order to protect recorded profitability. - Liquidity and cash flow risk: The company does not have borrowings at the year end.
-The company's policy is to ensure that sufficient resources are available either from cash balances and cash flows to ensure all obligations can be met when they fall due. - Credit risk: The company has no significant concentrations of credit risk.
+The company's activities are dealt with mainly in Euro; this results in low levels of currency transaction risk.
+The principal foreign exchange risk is translation-related arising from fluctuations in the euro value of the company's deposits in dollars.

+Finance and Interest rate risk

+The company's objective in relation to interest rate management is to minimise the impact of interest rate volatility on interest costs in order to protect recorded profitability.

+Liquidity and cash flow risk

+The company does not have borrowings at the year end.
+The company's policy is to ensure that sufficient resources are available either from cash balances and cash flows to ensure all obligations can be met when they fall due.